gregnz/stocks/NTNX.md

 Exactly!
 But that's Nutanix's history.
 All the stuff above (more or less) is hardware focussed.
 Smaller, integrated hardware.

 But future view of Nutanix is about shifting from the hardware focus of CI/HCI to being software-focussed.
-An enterprise cloud operating system.
+An enterprise cloud operating system across both public and private clouds.

 You can plug these HCI appliances (that contain compute, storage, virtualisation and network) into your racks, and use your management console to create new virtual machines, and just run your applications on them.

-> My take: _HCI is "AWS'ing" your companies datacenter_.
+> My take: Nutanix is sitting above your private datacenter and your public clouds and

 Your clever software lets you see all your compute as something you can define.
 You can set up software-defined storage that cleverly lets you access all the storage across your datacenter, and deals with backups and compression and so forth that lets you sell jellybeans 24/7 with 0.9999 uptime.
 It might even let you do no-downtime deploys of your jellybean-selling app.
 The same way that AWS lets you add new 'servers' (in reality virtual machines)